joaofavoretti/Another-Simple-Distributed-Filesystem/README.md

 You will be prompted with a `$` character supposed to be used as a prompt to your file system, just like you would with you were to use a linux terminal.
 You can be very free to use it, do not be scared of typing some undefined command and crashing the applications.
 It has built-in sintax error checking, so the only way to exit it is by typing `exit`.

-One thing though is that it does not have a Command History features (yes, I am aware that it ruins the experience), but I am working on it.

-Besides that, you can access the main supported features by running the command `help`.
+You can access the main supported features by running the command `help`.
 But it is too much to ask, there are some functionalities already implemented.

 - Upload files
 - Download files